Chapter 4: Let Your Winners Run

 It’s about how much you make when you’re right and how much you lose when you’re wrong.

 In fact, you should assume that you’re right at best 50% of the time.
-I mean Michael Jordan missed half of his shots too.
+I mean, Michael Jordan missed half of his shots too.

-If the market is more hostile often you’re right maybe 30% of the time or less.
+If the market is more hostile, often you’re right maybe 30% of the time or less.

 A good way to visualize that is this table.

-It shows the relationship between win-rate and the risk-reward ratio.
+It shows the relationship between win rate and the risk-reward ratio.

 What does this mean in practice?

-You don’t know how far your winners run.
-Sometimes it’s 10%, sometimes 20%, or in exceptional cases even 100%, 200% or more.
+You don’t know how far your winners will run.
+Sometimes it’s 10%, sometimes 20%, or in exceptional cases even 100%, 200%, or more.

 More on that in the next chapter.